thnikk/Documentation/fightboard.rst

 --------
 From the main menu, you can press one of the 8 keys on the right to switch between 8 different profiles.
 These all have independent settings so you can set up each profile for a different game, each with different colors and mappings.

-Remapping
+Button swapping
 ---------
-You can press the start button after entering the menu to enter the remapper.
-While in the remapper, pressing one button will make it pulse quickly.
+You can press the start button after entering the menu to enter the button swapper.
+In this mode, pressing one of the 8 buttons on the right will make it pulse quickly.
 Press another button and the two buttons will swap places, along with their colors.

 .. raw:: html